Celebrations at the end of the American Civil War: Celebrations of March 4, postponed to March 6

 The Committee for Celebration of the Union Victories unanimously resolved on February 25 "that the people of the city of New York do hereby invite the co-operation of every loyal municipality in the Union, to unite in a general celebration of the successes of Union arms, on Saturday, the 4th of March, ensuing at midday, that by the sound of cannon, the ringing of bells and the uprising of the voices of the people, the national heart may be made glad and gratitude and honor be rendered to the gallant men, that have preserved the life of the Union."

 March 4 was also the date of Lincoln's 2nd Inauguration, but at the time inaugurations were much more local events than they later became.
 Lincoln's inauguration was no reason not to celebrate elsewhere Lincoln's and the Nation's war victories.

 Because of rain the celebration was postponed until March 6; the delay added impetus to the celebrations because news arrived of General Sheridan's victory at the Battle of Waynesboro, Virginia.
 In Oregon, the 6th was observed "with parade [sic], rejoicings, firing of guns and illumination in every part of this state".
 In San Francisco business was "entirely suspended".
 In New York City, "the procession was the most imposing ever witnessed here", and in Union Square the crowd was "probably the largest ever seen in New York".
 One of "the imposing displays" in the procession was that of the Singer Sewing Machine Company, with their six-horse teams splendidly decorated, drawing trucks upon which were erected "magnificent pavilions filled with young ladies, operating Singer machines in the manufacture of army clothing.
 On the insides of the pavilions was inscribed: 'We clothe the Union armies while Grant is dressing the rebels.'"
 They were escorted by a full band and 1,000 men, employees of the company.

 Also on exhibit was "a complete model of the original Monitor, which fought the Merrimac, and representations of Fort Sumter as it now appears after four years battering from Union guns, with the old flag again floating over it; a full battery of cannons, captured from the rebels, will form one of the features of the procession, and will be manned by veterans, who will fire salutes at various points."

-In the Confederacy March 10 was a day of fasting
+Confederate day of fasting on March 10

-The Confederate Congress invited President Jeff Davis to "appoint a day of public fasting, humiliation and prayer".
+The Confederate Congress invited President Jefferson Davis to "appoint a day of public fasting, humiliation and prayer".
 Davis chose Friday, March 10.